sylvester-henrique/hashnode-articles/Drafts/observability-with-asp-net-core.md

       - targets: ["localhost:5068"]
 ```

 After running Prometheus, access its default endpoint at `http://localhost:9090`.
-On the Prometheus interface it is possible to query metrics using the PromQL language.
-Also, we are able to view a graphic for the metric over time.
+On the Prometheus interface, it is possible to query metrics using the PromQL language.
+Also, we can view a graphic for the metric over time.

 For exemplification, I'll be sending a request to the `/api/Products` endpoint, every 3 seconds, using Postman.
-Meanwhile I'll be filtering the request duration average in Prometheus for that endpoint, using the PromQL query:
+Meanwhile, I'll be filtering the request duration average in Prometheus for that endpoint, using the PromQL query:

 ```
 increase(http_server_request_duration_seconds_sum{http_route='api/Products',http_response_status_code='200'}[5m])